-To master Taekwondo forms, martial arts students should try to imagine that they are fighting an imaginary opponent.
-This allows students to practice "offensive" and "defensive" techniques (i.e. strike the imaginary opponent's neck at the correct height and angle) versus just going through the motions in order to pass a belt test.
+To master Taekwondo forms, martial arts students should try to imagine fighting an imaginary opponent.
+This allows students to practice "offensive" and "defensive" techniques (i.e. strike the imaginary opponent's neck at the correct height and angle) versus just going through the motions to pass a belt test.

 Taekwondo United uses One-Steps & Sparring Combinations to introduce the principles of free-sparring.
 It is a controlled method of sparring in which students practice fighting combinations with a moving partner while wearing gear and making light contact.
 Sparring Combinations encourage students to use a wide variety of fighting techniques.
 Students develop physical control of these techniques and learn the proper distance from a target that a technique should be executed.
 Orange belts are required to learn pre-arranged Sparring Combinations as part of their training.